 In this article, we'll explore the concept of intrinsic motivation and how it relates to job performance.
 We'll examine some of the key factors that influence human motivation, including individual differences, work environments, and external rewards and pressures.
 Ultimately, we'll seek to answer the question: to what extent are humans naturally inclined to do their job to the best of their ability?

-What influence does the work environment has on intrinsic motivation?
+What influence does the work environment have on intrinsic motivation?

 A work environment can have a significant impact on the intrinsic motivation of employees.
 Factors such as a sense of purpose and connectedness can have a positive effect on employees' motivation and job performance.